open-metadata/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/dbt/ingest-dbt-ui.md

 ### 2. Configure the dbt Ingestion

 Here you can enter the dbt Ingestion details:
-### Add DBT Source
+### Add dbt Source

-DBT sources for manifest.json, catalog.json and run_results.json files can be configured as shown in the UI below.
-The DBT files are needed to be stored on one of these sources.
+dbt sources for manifest.json, catalog.json and run_results.json files can be configured as shown in the UI below.
+The dbt files are needed to be stored on one of these sources.

 <Note>